 Business Planning for Snow Days

-The UK isn’t well known for its vast amount of snow over winter so when it does snow, it can really impact people and businesses; more so if they are not prepared for it.
+The UK isn’t well known for its vast amount of snow over winter so when it does snow, it can really impact upon people and businesses; more so if they are not prepared for it.
 The amount it snows varies by location in the UK with Cairngorms in Scotland seeing 76.2 days of snow or sleet on average and Cornwall getting an average of 7.4 days of snow or sleet falling per year.
 According to the Met Office, most of the snow doesn’t settle, with only 15.6 days a year, across the UK, seeing snow cover the ground (although Scotland sees 26.2 days on average) and most of the snow that lands, lands on mountainous areas.
 It has snowed at least “a little” (according to Durham Weather Station) each year, somewhere in the UK, since 1875 and although it appears to be getting less each year, 2009-2010 saw a “very snowy” rating and prompted lots of studies on the economical impact of so much snow.

 Snow affects transportation in a few ways, cold weather can affect engines, make runways, roads and tracks dangerous, cause blockages and burst pipes, collapse foliage, obscure signs and pathways and damage vehicles of all kinds.